Undergraduate Course: Sport Science 2A: Biochemistry of Exercise & Skill Acquisition (SPRT08019)

 Summative feedback - Detailed cohort feedback on the exam is made available and students have an opportunity to discuss their exam paper with the tutor.

 Formative feedback - Students are provided with informal, formative feedback when they submit a research proposal.
-Students will also receive feedback as to data presentation and interpretation later in the course.
+Students will also receive feedback as to data interpretation during a computer session later in the course.
 Course tutor will comment on the understanding of the ideas covered in the course, and may give specific advice regarding progress.
 Such feedback is intended to help students understand what their strengths and development points are, and to enable them to take informed responsibility for your learning and progression.

 Summative feedback - Detailed individual feedback and cohort feedback on the assignment is made available and students have an opportunity to discuss their assignment paper with the tutor.

 |Main Exam Diet S1 (December)||2:00|

 On completion of this course, the student will be able to: